matthewduepner/WaterMe/Waterme website.md

  Join our BETA!
 We are currently producing a working prototype of WaterMe and we wish to get these prototypes into the hands of our customers as soon  as possible.
 Sign up for our beta and be the first to recieve the device.
 By signing up for our beta you not only recieve the product but you become a part of the evolution of WaterMe.
 Your feedback will help us refine and recreate the design as often as needed in order to create the best possible product for our customers.
-Fill out our quick survey and Join: https://docs.google.com/forms/d/1IgF8gaBSciwWvej-8zESSgI8rgCIdKEvVgFybbuxAIE/viewform
+Fill out our quick [survey](https://docs.google.com/forms/d/1IgF8gaBSciwWvej-8zESSgI8rgCIdKEvVgFybbuxAIE/viewform) and join our beta

 CONTACT US
 Our Email: info.waterme@gmail.com